Prav-TA/mle-training/README.md

 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
- - Multiple sampling techinuqies are evaluated.
+ - Multiple sampling techniques are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+'''
+## How to Run This Project

+# Step 1: Create the conda environment
+conda env create -f env.yml

+# Step 2: Activate the environment
+conda activate mle-dev

-## To excute the script
+# Step 3: Run the script
-python < scriptname.py >
+python nonstandardcode.py
+'''